bbauska/JS-Programs/README.md

 });
 ```

-The choice between Jest and Mocha depends on your needs and preferences.
+<p>The choice between Jest and Mocha depends on your needs and preferences.
 Jest is quicker to get started and offers useful built-in features, especially for React projects.
 Mocha is a solid choice if you want more flexibility and prefer to choose your own assertion
-libraries and mocking tools.
+libraries and mocking tools.</p>

 <div align="right">
   <b><a href="#toc">↥ back to top</a></b>